-POLICY 12: TOLLERTON HOUSING STRATEGY
+POLICY 15: TOLLERTON HOUSING STRATEGY

-The design of all new housing (including extensions and alterations) in the parish should provide a high standard of internal and external living space.
-A mix of different types of housing is encouraged to diversify the offer of housing in the parish.
+The design of all new housing (including extensions and alterations) in the parish should respond to its context and provide a high standard of internal and external living space.
+A mix of different types of housing is encouraged and diversify the offer of housing in the parish.
 In line with this, where development seeks to replace an existing bungalow with a significantly larger dwelling, this will be resisted.